jbernach/transandalus-backend/README.md

 # Building for production

-To optimize the backend client for production, run:
+To optimize the TransAndalus backend site for production, run:

     mvn -Pprod clean package